lowlydba/jobsjson.org/index.md

 ### Use Cases

 For Organizations: Increase job posting visibility across the web, maintain a single source of truth for open positions, enable integration with multiple job boards automatically, and provide transparent structured data.
-Start simple with just a `jobs_url` link and expand to individual listings later if desired.
+Start simple with just a `jobsUrl` link and expand to individual listings later if desired.

 For Job Seekers: Use tools to search directly across company websites, get consistent structured information about positions, access up-to-date job listings at their source, and build custom job search and alert systems.